-Getting Started with React: A Beginner's Guide — SitePoint
+Getting Started with React: A Beginner's Guide - SitePoint

 App component.
 Then we render

-App using JSX format, like this:
+App using JSX format, like so:

 <App/>.
 This is required so that JSX can compile it to an element that can be pushed to the

 React DOM.
-After you’ve saved the changes, take a look at your browser to ensure it’s rendering the correct thing.
+After you’ve saved the changes, take a look at your browser to ensure it’s rendering the correct message.

 Next, we’ll look at how to apply styling.